 It’s a very impressive lens.
 Its color and sharpness are incredible across the aperture range and from the center to the edge of the glass.

 A little better than my 24-70mm f2.8L @ 40mm.
-If you don’t have a lens in this range or if you’re looking for a smaller compact lens that will give you professional quality photos, I can’t see any reason to not buy it.
+If you don’t have a lens in this range or are looking for a smaller compact lens that will give you professional-quality photos, I can’t see any reason not to buy it.

 I am very happy with this lens.
 It’s great for pros and armatures.

-If you liked this review please “like” or “+1” it below.
-Also feel free to comment if you want to see any specific tests, raws etc, and I can update this post.
+If you liked this review, please “like” or “+1” it below.
+Also, feel free to comment if you want to see any specific tests, raws, etc., and I will update this post.

 Purchasing the lens through the link below helps me keep this blog and my photography alive.